MohammadSarfaraz/Doct_app_chatbot/README.md

 REST Channels
 The RestInput and CallbackInput channels can be used for custom integrations.
 They provide a URL where you can post messages and either receive response messages directly, or asynchronously via a webhook.

+## for more detail
+ (go to this link)[https://rasa.com/docs/rasa/user-guide/connectors/your-own-website/]